BlogTV: BlogTV.com and Merger with YouNow (2004–2013)

 In February 2008, BlogTV.com launched the first live user-generated content for mobile phones.
 Handset owners could watch live content that was being produced and broadcast on BlogTV.com.

 In July 2008, blogTV launched its Russian site.
 Worldwide BlogTV has a partnership with ICQ, which established a promotional partnership with the BlogTV Russian site.
 ICQ was one of the first IM platforms and was widely used in Europe, Israel and in Russia.
 The Russian site had its own personal community manager, similar to worldwide BlogTV.

 In December 2008, BlogTV began its Video Ad Revenue Share Program.
 With a set of criteria to apply, only certain people were able to participate in this program.
 However, despite the limitation it still generated 50% of the ad revenue from live shows, videos and embedded shows.

 In February 2009, BlogTV introduced a new type of account, Pro.
-This allowed users to host private shows, generate new emoticons, and expanded recording space to 30 minutes per recording (500 minutes total).
+This allowed users to host private shows, generate new emoticons, and expand recording space to 30 minutes per recording (500 minutes total).

 On March 4, 2009, BlogTV released its junior channel.
-This was for users between the age of 13 and 15.
-The junior members could only broadcast to other junior users (age 13-15), and junior members could only view junior members' profiles.
-Guests were not allowed to enter the chat room, and no co-hosting or inviting a co-host were allowed.
-Other features for the junior members included no private message options, no ability to change the age of a junior member to move to into a regular member account type.
+This was for users between the ages of 13 and 15.
+The junior members could only broadcast to other junior users (age 13–15), and junior members could only view junior members' profiles.
+Guests were not allowed to enter the chat room, and no co-hosting or inviting a co-host was allowed.
+Other features for the junior members included no private message options, and no ability to change the age of a junior member to move into a regular member account type.
 For the regular members they are also not given the right to change their age to a junior member profile (to watch other junior members).

 On September 16, 2009, BlogTV launched their 1.0 version of their toolbar.
 On June 29, 2010, the site released its 2.0 version of the toolbar, with many more features.
 Initially, the toolbar was only available for Internet Explorer, Firefox and the Firefox related browsers with the ability to use Firefox Add-ons Epic Browser and Wyzo.

 In 2010, a then-moderator of Battlecam.com and now YouTube personality known as DJ Keemstar attacked a fellow moderator named Alex, calling him a "fucking nigger" while streaming with his hands up on BlogTV.
 He later told users in chat to type "Alex is a stupid nigger".

 On March 13, 2013, it was announced that BlogTV would merge with the live streaming company YouNow.
 Those with BlogTV accounts were able to merge with YouNow and keep their username, recordings, social connections, and registration date.
 Those with Pro BlogTV accounts could claim more YouNow benefits, such as a higher level or extra coins, or could claim a refund on the remaining months of the Pro account.
 In addition, all BlogTV staff continue to work with YouNow.
 As of March 2013, BlogTV.com ceased to exist and redirected to YouNow.